matkoniecz/osm_bot_abstraction_layer/README.md

 Note that automated edits violating rules mentioned above are routinely undone.
 Undiscussed automatic edits may be reverted by anybody, without any consultation.

+Note that whoever runs automated edits is responsible for all problems that appear, including ones caused bugs in external libraries like this one.
+Please test your script before running them, monitor bot as it makes edit.

+# Help

+Reports about how documentation can be improved, bug reports, pull requests are welcomed!

 # OSM bot abstraction layer

 Parts of the project built upon [osmapi](https://github.com/metaodi/osmapi) and provide an additional abstraction layer.
 This part was initial and was source of the project name.